Giovanni Pernice reveals 'dark times' over Strictly scandal: 'Trust me, it wasn't easy'

 “I’m not going to lie, there were dark moments in terms of, you know, this is finished, this is the end of my career.
 That was one of my down moments,” Giovanni told The Mirror.

-“Sorry for my language but 2024 can [expletive] off.
-I’ve been looking forward to seeing the back of it” the TV star added.
+“Sorry for my language but 2024 can [bleep] off.
+I’ve been looking forward to seeing the back of it,” the TV star added.

 Talking about Amanda’s bombshell claims about him and the show, Giovanni recalled: “Every time she came out with another interview I was always maintaining a calm inside.
 Trust me, it wasn’t easy, there were dark times.